Rumneat/time-tracker/README.md

 ## Purpose

-This is a demo REPO
+This is a demo a REPO

 Time tracker